 The American Horticultural Therapy Association defines horticultural therapy as a process utilizing plants and horticultural activities to improve social, educational, psychological, and physical adjustment of persons, thus improving their body, mind, and spirit.
-The Chadwick Arboretum & Learning Gardens Horticultural Therapy Garden was created in partnership with the Franklin Garden Club for this purpose.
+The Chadwick Arboretum & Learning Gardens Horticultural Therapy Garden was created in partnership with the Franklin County Master Gardeners for this purpose.

-The Franklin Garden Club provides continued support for our Horticultural Therapy Garden through both volunteers and funding.
-Recently, Franklin Garden Club funded the purchase of small raised planting beds.
-Later, funds were added to purchase metal picnic tables with cut-out bench areas allowing participants in wheelchairs to access the tables more effectively.
+The Franklin County Master Gardeners provides continued support for our Horticultural Therapy Garden through both volunteers and funding.
+These volunteers funded the purchase of small raised planting beds, picnic tables, and the gardening materials they use throughout the season.

 Our Horticultural Therapy Program

-Add's Community Connections, a social service organization for adults with physical and developmental disabilities, brings their participants to Chadwick Arboretum & Learning Gardens for gardening experience and volunteer service.
-Chadwick Arboretum Volunteers donate their time each week (April–September) to lead this program and to work with individuals in a variety of gardening activities.
+A social service organization for adults with physical and developmental disabilities brings their participants to Chadwick Arboretum & Learning Gardens for gardening experience and volunteer service.
+Master Gardener Volunteers donate their time each week (April–September) to lead this program and to work with individuals in a variety of gardening activities.

 The staff and the volunteers who run the program are mindful of the philosophies and concepts of horticultural therapy when generating seasonal activities and working with participants.
 Horticultural activities range from potting plants to installing gardens to harvesting the fruits of their labors.